How to open a Minox camera

 For what reason?

-- Required for later opening of the control panel.
+• Required for the later opening of the control panel.

 How?